James Wilkinson: Kentucky ventures

 After his resignation from the Continental Army, Wilkinson reluctantly became a brigadier general in the Pennsylvania militia in 1782 and also a state assemblyman in 1783, due to the wishes of George Washington.
 He moved to Kentucky (at that time, just three counties still belonging to Virginia) in 1784, and he was active there in efforts to achieve independence from Virginia.
 In Kentucky, Wilkinson in 1788 vigorously opposed the new U.S. Constitution.
-Kentucky had very nearly achieved statehood under the old Articles of Confederation, and there was widespread disappointment when this was delayed because of the new constitution.
+Kentucky had nearly achieved statehood under the old Articles of Confederation, and there was widespread disappointment when this was delayed because of the new constitution.

 Leading up to Kentucky's seventh convention regarding separation from Virginia in November 1788, Wilkinson attempted to gauge the support for Kentucky to seek union with Spain.
 Wilkinson's ability to win people over with his charm and seeming sincerity got him elected committee chairman at the convention.
 He advocated for Kentucky to seek independence from Virginia first, and then to consider joining the Union of states as a second step.
 For many, joining the Union was conditional upon the Union negotiating with Spain to arrange free navigation on the Mississippi River, a contentious point which many doubted the eastern states would act upon.

-Unable to gather enough support for his position at the convention, Wilkinson then approached Spanish Governor Esteban Rodríguez Miró with a proposal.
+Unable to gather enough support for his position at the convention, Wilkinson approached Spanish Governor Esteban Rodríguez Miró with a proposal.
 His intention was to obtain a grant of 60,000 acres (243 km^{2}) in the Yazoo lands, at the junction of the Yazoo River and the Mississippi (near present-day Vicksburg).
 The land was to serve as payment for Wilkinson's efforts on behalf of Spain, and to serve as a refuge in the event he and his supporters had to flee from the United States.
 Wilkinson asked for and received a pension of $7,000 from Miró, while requesting pensions on behalf of several prominent Kentuckians, including Harry Innes, Benjamin Sebastian, John Brown, Caleb Wallace, Benjamin Logan, Isaac Shelby, George Muter, George Nicholas, and even Humphrey Marshall (who at one time was a bitter rival of Wilkinson's).

 By 1788, however, Wilkinson had apparently lost the confidence of officials in Spain.
 Miró was not to grant any of the proposed pensions and was forbidden from giving money to support a revolution in Kentucky.
 Nevertheless, Wilkinson continued to secretly receive funds from Spain for many years.